petermattia/petermattia/_posts/2017-09-18-automating-science.markdown

 let alone extract meaningful insight.
-The time savings can be massive - the process of ["data wrangling"](https://en.wikipedia.org/wiki/Data_wrangling) in data science often takes 90% of the time.
+The time savings can be massive - the process of ["data wrangling"](https://en.wikipedia.org/wiki/Data_wrangling) in data science often takes 90% of the analysis time, and I imagine a similar ratio for battery analysis.

 <p>
 <a href="https://www.voltaiq.com">